bmeurant/technical-docs/software-architecture/architectural-patterns/service-mesh.md

 A **Service Mesh** is a dedicated, configurable infrastructure layer that handles inter-service communication in a microservices architecture.
 It provides a transparent and language-agnostic way to manage, secure, and observe services.
 Its primary goal is to move the logic governing communication out of individual services and into the platform itself.

 A service mesh is implemented by extending the **[[sidecar]]** pattern.
-It works by deploying a network of lightweight proxy sidecars alongside each service instance.
+It works by deploying a network of lightweight [[proxy-pattern|proxy]] sidecars alongside each service instance.
 These proxies intercept all traffic between services, allowing the mesh to control how services interact without requiring any changes to the application code.

 * **Core Principles:**
     * **Transparency:** The service mesh is largely invisible to the application code.
 Services are unaware that their communication is being intercepted and managed.
     * **Decentralized Data Plane, Centralized Control Plane:** The architecture is split into a **Data Plane** (the sidecar proxies that handle traffic) and a **Control Plane** (the management layer that configures the proxies).
-    * **Language Agnostic:** Because the logic is handled in a sidecar proxy, the benefits of the mesh are available to all services, regardless of the language they are written in.
+    * **Language Agnostic:** Because the logic is handled in a sidecar [[proxy-pattern|proxy]], the benefits of the mesh are available to all services, regardless of the language they are written in.
     * **Policy-Driven:** Communication rules (like routing, security, and retries) are defined as policies in the control plane and dynamically pushed to the data plane.

 ---